Ten Keys for Maximizing the Benefits of your SPC Program

 Statistical Process Control charts have been called the Voice of the Process.
 Progressive manufacturers utilize control charts to “listen” to their processes so that potentially harmful changes will be quickly detected and rectified.

 However, not all SPC programs deliver to their highest capability as there are many elements to get right to achieve maximum utility.
-Highly effective SPC programs combine technical competencies, such as using an appropriate chart and sample size for the application, with effective management techniques such as enabling operator buy-in and involvement.
+Highly effective SPC programs combine technical competencies, such as using an appropriate chart and sample size for the application, with effective management techniques, such as enabling operator buy-in and involvement.
 This webinar identifies and describes ten keys that unleash the power of SPC.

 Additionally, the webinar highlights many of the common misunderstandings and mis-applications of SPC in the industry.